milandr/mdr1986x-JFlash/README.md

-OpenOCD is quite good, but at present, slightly less functional, for example, [OpenOCD debugging Eclipse plug-in](http://gnuarmeclipse.github.io/debug/openocd/) does not support capturing of Serial Wire Output (SWO).
+OpenOCD is quite good, but at present, slightly less functional, for example, [OpenOCD debugging Eclipse plug-in](http://gnuarmeclipse.github.io/debug/openocd/) does not support a capturing of Serial Wire Output (SWO).

-Also you are able to use SEGGER [Real Time Transfer](https://www.segger.com/jlink-rtt.html) (RTT) only with native drivers.
+Also you are able to use SEGGER [Real Time Transfer](https://www.segger.com/jlink-rtt.html) (RTT) only with the native drivers.

 #### How does it work?